Upload existing orders to RetailCRM

 Purpose

-2. If you have few orders (e.g. under a hundred), run this in the MODX Console component:
+If you have relatively few orders (e.g. under a hundred), you can run the following in the MODX Console component in the manager:

 <?php